Consuming Tamarind During Pregnancy

 - Tamarind is great for balancing digestion when used in moderation; this can also help the flow of stools be firm, thus combating diarrhoea.

-- The antioxidants in tamarind are believed to prevent some forms of cancers.
+- The antioxidants in tamarind are believed to prevent some forms of cancer.

-- Similar to the ability to absorb ibuprofen, tamarind increases the risk of over absorption of aspirin, this can act as a blood thinner and lead to your baby not receiving the proper nutrition, it can create irregular blood flow for your baby as well.
+- Similar to the ability to absorb ibuprofen, tamarind increases the risk of the over-absorption of aspirin.
+This can act as a blood thinner and may lead to your baby not receiving proper nutrition.
+It can create irregular blood flow for your baby as well.

 - Consuming too much tamarind can harm your blood pressure.

 - In the early stages of pregnancy, overconsumption of tamarind can lead to a miscarriage.
 This is due to excess vitamin C in tamarind that hinders the production of the pregnancy hormone progesterone.

 - Overconsumption of tamarind can lead to diarrhoea because tamarind acts as a laxative and increased intake will only worsen the situation.